catin-black/meteor-starter-pack/README.md

 #### Development server
 For example if you are using: http://meteor.toys you will be able to use Mongol in your browser.
-It is a good idea to use: jabbslad:basic-auth and set password when using this deploy version.
+It is a good idea to use: ```jabbslad:basic-auth``` and set password when using this deploy version.
 Use it on your server site code:
 ```

 if (process.env.NODE_ENV === "development") {
-	var basicAuth = new HttpBasicAuth("catinblack", "catinblack");
+	var basicAuth = new HttpBasicAuth("catinblack-login", "catinblack-password");
 	basicAuth.protect();
-	METEORTOYSSHELL=true;
+	METEORTOYSSHELL = true;
 }

 ```